nickjalbert/recipes/sauce/simple-spaghetti-sauce.md

 > have to teach your tongue.
 Baking soda and sugar, then salt and finally
 > spices.
 You may have to go back and start over with the additions in that
 > order if the final product is not perfectly excellent.

+* Note, be **very** careful with sugar or baking soda (very, very small pinches).
+I've put too much in and ruined the sauce before (very disheartening).

 <!-- ## Changes -->